 Cuts out some nutrient-rich foods

-The Nutritarian Diet restricts your whole-grain and potato intake to fewer than 20% of daily calories while also limiting your intake of minimally processed foods to fewer than 10% of calories.
+The Nutritarian Diet restricts your whole grain and potato intake to less than 20% of daily calories while also limiting your intake of minimally processed foods to less than 10% of calories.

-Foods considered minimally processed include tofu, tempeh, and coarsely ground or sprouted whole-grain breads and cereals.
-Yet, these foods can offer many beneficial nutrients, including fiber, B vitamins, protein and even calcium (29).
+Foods considered minimally processed include tofu, tempeh, and coarsely ground or sprouted whole grain breads and cereals.
+Yet, these foods can offer many beneficial nutrients, including fiber, B vitamins, protein, and even calcium (

 Such restrictions can make it unnecessarily difficult to meet your daily needs for certain nutrients.